FCS 111. Interior Design Matters (3)

 Management theory applied to the family.
 Emphasis on clarifying values, setting goals, decision making and allocating resources as they relate to individual and family choice across the lifespan.
 Such skills as communication, time management, team building and stress management are developed.

 Prerequisite: FCS 207 or HSCI 337.
 Corequisite: FCS 321L.
-Examination of contemporary nutrition and food education issues.
-Analysis, discussion and evaluation of physiological, economic, environmental and cultural factors as they apply to food management plans and healthy nutrition choices for individuals, groups and families.
-Computers are used to evaluate the nutritional value and economics of …
+Examination of contemporary issues in food and nutrition.
+Analysis, discussion and evaluation of the socioeconomic, political, environmental, ethical and cultural factors that shape food and nutrition systems and behavior across individuals, groups, and nations.
+Software are used to evaluate the nutritional value and economic viability of …

 FCS 322/L. Equipment I and Lab (2/1)